New Bearded Dragon Owner?

 - Timers – to automatically control lights on and off times.
 Possibly a second one to control CHE on/off time if overnight temperatures are a bit too low.

 - Thermostats – to ensure the temperatures are correct, both at the warm end and the cool end.
+You’ll need a high range or high temperature version for a bearded dragon.
+Their temperature requirements are higher than most reptiles.

 - Hygrometers – to make sure the tank isn’t too humid.